Wrap Your Arms Around Me: Critical reception

 Upon its release, the album received generally positive reviews from music critics, most citing its commercial output, but initially was sought with mixed reactions regarding its criticism over its sound.
 Andrew Slater of USA Today stated that Wrap Your Arms Around Me "sounds tailor-made for the adult contemporary radio, retaining much of the sunny eroticism of ABBA without imitating he group's distinctive pop style."
 Joe Viglione of AllMusic gave the album four out of five stars and wrote that songs like "The Heat Is On" and "Shame" were "much more refined than a lot of the dreck the major labels were issuing at the time" and that the album is "a healthy serving of charming melodies".
 He mentioned that the composition, "like the album, is a real gem".
 Phyl Garland from Stereo Review commented, "It gives her a chance to give full vent to her sex-pot side.
 She leaps into it with all of the enthusiasm of a cross-country Garbo, and the languid panting scarcely ever lets up.
 She is best, by far, on the slower numbers, such as the title song, a rhapsodic ballad […] the album is a highly entertaining piece of good commercial record making."
+Ken Tucker, for The Philadelphia Inquirer noted that Fältskog "turns in a series of pristine pop performances", touting the record as "undeniably slick but irresistibly charming" and a "pleasure" to listen to, describing the album as "immediately catchy, engrossing rock tunes".

 Dutch magazine Hitkrant added, "The blonde ABBA-singer really let herself go completely", praising Chapman for his producing skills as "perfectly produced and executed."
 The Guardian praised the song "Wrap Your Arms Around Me" as a seductive ballad to be considered "one of her most underrated recordings" by fans.

 In a mixed review, Christopher Connelly from Rolling Stone gave the album two out of five stars, declaring the record a "treacly, string-sopped outing", as well as a "hard invitation to resist" listening to the album.
 He called the songs "Mr. Persuasion" and "Once Burned, Twice Shy" as "positively incendiary", then proceeded with the song "Stay" and the rest of the album as "bogus".
 He blames Chapman by regarding Fältskog as a Swedish version of Sylvia Robinson.
+People Magazine wrote that her English solo debut sounds "like the group's (ABBA) recordings".
+Though praising her "strong (and) clear" vocal ability, they however were not impressed by multiple songwriting contributions on the record, calling it "serviceable if not overwhelmingly original".
+They also observed that people that disliked ABBA would not like Fältskog's solo record any better.
 Select was unfavourable regarding the album's record sleeve, describing it "looking recently deflowered on a black satin bean bag".